dmuthui/MoringaProjects-Week3IP-delani-studio/README.md

 # Delani Studio
 ## Project Description
-##### This project sought to replicate the webpage by the Delani studio.
-In this project, I recreate the same website.
+##### This project sought to replicate the webpage by the Delani studio.In this project, I recreate the same website.

 ## Project Author
 ##### Project done by David Muthui Ndung'u:A student at Moringa School Learning Software Engineering(SE).